7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 • Topics to avoid

-After creating your social media style guide, you can upload the document to your project management software and ensure every team member understands it.
+After creating your social media style guide, upload the document to your project management software and ensure every team member understands it.

 However, if you manage multiple clients, you may have to create a style guide for each client (or collect from the client).